-The opportunities for education reform in the state are tremendous, and our 2012 corps members are stepping into the region at an especially exciting time of growth and expansion.
+The opportunities for education reform in the state are tremendous, and our corps members are stepping into the region at an especially exciting time of growth and expansion.
 Teach For America came to South Carolina in 2011 with 30 charter corps members and 60 alumni working in the state in education and other sectors.
-A year later, we’ve already grown to over 100 corps members.
-The districts in the state are hungry for improvements in education, and we expect to see the size of our corps, and the number of students we are impacting, continue to grow in the coming years.
+Since our inception, we’ve grown to nearly 200 corps members.
+The districts in our state are enthusiastic for improvements in education and we expect to see the size of our corps and the amount of students we are impacting continue to grow in the coming years.
 We also seek to grow our network of partner organizations throughout the state so that we will see the day when, regardless of background, all of South Carolina’s students have the opportunity to excel.